 - Sight-reading.
-These fingerings tremendously help with sight reading and help developing sight reading skills.
+These fingerings tremendously help with sight-reading and help to develop sight-reading skills.

 - Better performance accuracy.
 Shifting sideways across positions, leads more easily to mistakes since every time one has to move sideways, there is a higher likelihood of mistakes happening due to the extraneous motion.

 - It all comes together.
 There is an interval connection involved between staying in position, and interval knowledge application.
 Staying in 1 spot, you after a while start seeing how the scale and the whole fingering is a collection of stacked intervals, and scale and harmony knowledge come together.
-Not the case with side ways across postion motion, which makes it harder to make all these connections because there is too much motion going on.
+Not the case with sideways across position motion, which makes it harder to make all these connections because there is too much motion going on.